labbati/mysqlbinlog-to-json/README.md

 * `MYSQL_PASSWORD`: The mysql host (default to `password`)
 * `FIX_BINLOG_FORMAT`: Whether or not the image should convert the mysql server log format to `ROW` (default to `false`).
 Maxwell requires `ROW` binlog format. *WARNING* do not pass the option `FIX_BINLOG_FORMAT=true` in production as it *WILL CHANGE* the server replication format.
 * `MAXWELL_ARGS`: Additional maxwell arguments that can be passed when invoking the tool from the command line (e.g. `MAXWELL_ARGS=--exclude_tables=people,addresses`), see [Maxwell's configuration page](http://maxwells-daemon.io/config/) for more details. (default to `''`).
 Note the the following arguments are reserved and setting them will result in an unpredictable behavior: `--user `, `--password`, `--host`, `--port` and `--producer`.
-* `JSON_COLORS`: Whether or not the the outputted json should use the jq color scheme or not (default to `true`).
+* `JSON_COLORS`: Whether or not the outputted json should use the jq color scheme or not (default to `true`).
 Tip: use `false` if you are dumping the stdout into a text file, e.g. `docker .... > some-text-file.txt` as otherwise plain text color codes would make the file very hard to read.

+## License
+MIT License

+Copyright (c) 2016 Luca Abbati

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.